Must See Malaga

 As soon as you enter Malaga you will notice the Catedral.
 With one tower finished and the other half built, it stands out from the skyline.
 We were lucky to see the Corpus Christi celebrations.

 The long procession leaves the Cathedral and winds along the main streets.
 Each street had an altar set up for the passing of the procession.
 Traditions are still important here.
+Easter in Malaga is also a big tradition with the processions throughout Holy Week.

 While I was in Malaga I went to Cine Albeñiz.
 This little picture house shows films in different languages.
 The night I went they had films in french, english and spanish.
 It was a treat to see a film in english.